LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

     - [Delete/Uninstall a Helm release:](#deleteuninstall-a-helm-release)

 ### 1. Setup the Kubernetes cluster
+Firstly you have to create a K8s cluster on which deploy the Big Data Analytics pipeline.
 You can either choose to set up a local environment with a single virtual node cluster, or set up a real cluster.
 - For the first option you can follow this guide: **[How to set up a minikube local cluster](https://minikube.sigs.k8s.io/docs/start/)**.
->> *And then you can use the [kubectl](https://minikube.sigs.k8s.io/docs/handbook/kubectl/) command built-in in minikube to talk to the cluster.*
+    > *And then [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to talk to the cluster.*

 - Otherwise look at this guide: **[How set up a Kubernetes cluster](https://github.com/LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/blob/master/SETUP_K8s_CLUSTER.md)**.
->> *You will end up with a K8s on premise cluster and your laptop acting as external workstation.*
+    > *You will end up with a K8s on premise cluster and your laptop acting as an external workstation.*

 ### 2. Install Helm
+Now you have to install Helm, a package manager for K8s.
+It helps to deploy software on K8s.
-You can follow [this guide](https://helm.sh/docs/intro/install/) to install Helm.
+> You can follow this [installation guide](https://helm.sh/docs/intro/install/).

-Then, configure kubectl to talk to the right cluster.
-Helm, infact, will also refer to the current kubectl context.
+Then, you have to configure kubectl to talk to the right cluster.
+Helm, infact, will refer to the current kubectl context.
+**Note:** If you installed minikube and you have only that cluster, kubectl is already configured.
-If you have more than one K8s cluster, you should configure kubectl to talk to the right cluster.
+Otherwise, if you have more than one K8s cluster, you should configure kubectl to talk to the right cluster.
-Follow step 4, 5, 6, 7 of [Configure your laptop to act as an external cluster workstation]
+> If you haven't already, follow step 4, 5, 6, 7 of [Configure your laptop to act as an external cluster workstation](https://github.com/LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/blob/master/SETUP_K8s_CLUSTER.md#optional-configure-your-laptop-to-act-as-an-external-cluster-workstation)

+The setup is end, you can **start to deploy the pipeline components!**

 ### 3. Deploy HDFS on cluster (using Helm):
 The helm chart that I used deploys an HDFS 3.2.1 cluster with a namenode and 3 datanodes.